huggingface/blog/inference-pro.md

 ![Inference for PROs image](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/inference-for-pros/Inference-for-pros.png)

 Today, we're introducing Inference for PRO users - a community offering that gives you access to APIs of curated endpoints for some of the most exciting models available, as well as improved rate limits for the usage of free Inference API.
+Use the following page to [subscribe to PRO](https://huggingface.co/subscribe/pro).

 Hugging Face PRO users now have access to exclusive API endpoints for a curated list of powerful models that benefit from ultra-fast inference powered by [text-generation-inference](https://github.com/huggingface/text-generation-inference).
 This is a benefit on top of the free inference API, which is available to all Hugging Face users to facilitate testing and prototyping on 200,000+ models.
 PRO users enjoy higher rate limits on these models, as well as exclusive access to some of the best models available today.